-Rob Bethune is a Colo-Rectal Consultant Surgeon at the Royal Devon and Exeter NHS Foundation Trust and the Clinical Lead for the South West Patient Safety Collaborative.
-He is primarily a laparoscopic bowel cancer surgeon as well as dealing with the surgical side of inflammatory bowel disease.
+Rob Bethune is a Colo-Rectal Consultant Surgeon at the Royal Devon and Exeter NHS Foundation Trust and a senior lecturer in Healthcare Leadership at Exeter Medical School.
+He is primarily a laparoscopic surgeon dealing with the surgical side of inflammatory bowel disease.
 He also manages hernias (laparoscopic and open), haemorrhoids and other peri-anal problems.

 He has had a significant role in improving the delivery of health care services.
 After spending a year as a surgeon in a rural mission hospital in Zambia he took time out of his surgical training to work as a manager at the South West Strategic Health Authority.
 During this year he worked on a 17 hospital safety collaborative improving the standards of peri-operative care.
 He continues this role with the South West Academic Health Science Network as the clinical lead for the new safety collaborative.